Wells Fargo & Company (WFC) Stock: A Closer Look at the Analyst Ratings

 Piper Sandler gave a rating of “Neutral” to WFC, setting the target price at $47 in the report published on January 17th of the current year.

-During the last 5 trading sessions, WFC rose by +7.78%, which changed the moving average for the period of 200-days by +5.81% in comparison to the 20-day moving average, which settled at $38.43.
-In addition, Wells Fargo & Company saw 2.30% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, WFC rose by +4.04%, which changed the moving average for the period of 200-days by +4.41% in comparison to the 20-day moving average, which settled at $38.89.
+In addition, Wells Fargo & Company saw -0.12% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading